Trading One Risk for Another? Find Balance

 That’s why experts recommend a mix of investments: a portfolio that’s balanced and broad enough to cover a variety of market conditions and seeks to avoid volatile swings in value.

 Let’s look at an example of what a balanced portfolio might look like over time—just starting out through retirement.
 One thing you’ll notice is that the investments aren’t static.
-The percentage of each type—stocks, bonds and money markets (cash)—gradually changes over time.
+The percentage of each type—stocks, bonds and short-term investments (short-term bonds, money markets, cash equivalents, etc.)—gradually changes over time.

 That gradual shift is important.
 Younger investors have more time before retirement to make up for any losses from market declines and can tolerate the risk inherent to stocks.
-Those closer to or in retirement may need more conservative choices to protect against sudden drops.
+Those nearing or already retired may need more conservative choices to protect against sudden drops.
 But they still need some growth (via stock exposure) to carry them through a full life in retirement.

-Hypothetical Change in Stock, Bond and Money Market Holdings
+Hypothetical Change in Stock, Bond and Short-Term (Money Market) Holdings

-Many investors are tempted to move out of stocks and even bonds in volatile markets.
+Many investors are tempted to sell their stocks and even bonds during volatile markets.
 But what does that do to your overall portfolio mix?
-Too much in money markets, for example, leaves you on the sidelines whenever other investment types rebound.
+Too much in money markets, for example, means you may miss out on future stock and bond market gains.

 Cashing out stocks or bonds in favor of money markets not only locks in losses, it may cause you to miss out on growth when the market eventually recovers.
 Rebounds are nearly impossible to predict and can pass you by while you wait on the sidelines.